-Beginning January 1, 2016, a capital conservation buffer of 0.625% became effective.
+Under Basel III Capital requirements, beginning January 1, 2016, a capital conservation buffer of 0.625% became effective.
+The capital conservation buffer is 1.25% as of December 31, 2017 and the Bank met that requirement with a buffer of 7.30%.
 The capital conservation buffer will be gradually increased through January 1, 2019 to 2.5%.
 Banks will be required to maintain levels that meet the required minimum plus the capital conservation buffer in order to make distributions, such as dividends, or discretionary bonus payments.

-Total assets increased in 2016 and we anticipate asset levels to increase in the future due to an emphasis on growing the loan portfolio and the core deposit base of the Bank.
+Total assets increased in 2017 and we anticipate asset levels to increase in the future due to an emphasis on growing the loan portfolio and the core deposit base of the Bank.
 Under current economic conditions, we believe it is prudent to continue to increase capital to support planned asset growth while being able to absorb potential losses that may occur if asset quality deteriorates further.
 Based upon projections, we believe our earnings will be sufficient to support the Bank's planned asset growth.